-If within a specified period (24 months for Mr. Petterson and 12 months for Mr. Kornblau, Ms. Schiffer and Ms. Beyko) following a "change in control" (as defined in the applicable employment agreement), the Company terminates the employment of the named executive officer other than for cause or if the named executive officer voluntarily resigns his or her employment for good reason, the named executive officer will receive, in lieu of the benefits described above: (i) (x) in the case of Mr. Petterson, an amount equal to two times the sum of his then current base salary plus the average of his target annual incentive over the three-year period immediately preceding his termination and (y) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko, an amount equal to one and one-quarter (1 1⁄4) times his or her then-current base salary; (ii) (x) in the case of Mr. Petterson, the pro rata portion of his annual incentive and SSP benefits earned through the termination date and (y) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko, an amount equal to his or her target annual borus for the year that includes the termination date (the payments described in clauses (i) and (ii), the "Change in Control Payment"); (iii) ull vesting of any outstanding unvested equity awards (excluding performance-based equity awards, which vest based on the terms of the underlying award agreements, as described below); (iv) 12 months in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko (24 months in the case of Mr. Petterson) of subsidized medical and dental coverage; and (v) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko, 00 the underlying award such as described medical and dental coverage; and (v) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko (24 months in the case of Mr. Petterson) of subsidized medical and dental coverage; and (v) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko (24 months in the case of Mr. Petterson) of subsidized medical and dental coverage; and (v) in the case of Mr. Kornblau, Ms.
+If within a specified period (24 months for Mr. Petterson and 12 months for Mr. Kornblau, Ms. Schiffer and Ms. Beyko) following a "change in control" (as defined in the applicable employment agreement), the Company terminates the employment of the named executive officer other than for cause or if the named executive officer voluntarily resigns his or her employment for good reason, the named executive officer will receive, in lieu of the benefits described above: (i) (x) in the case of Mr. Petterson, an amount equal to two times the sum of his then current base salary plus the average of his target annual incentive over the three-year period immediately preceding his termination and (y) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko, an amount equal to one and one-quarter (1 1⁄2) times his or her then-current base salary; (ii) (x) in the case of Mr. Petterson, the pro rata portion of his annual incentive and SSP benefits earned through the termination date and (y) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko, an amount equal to his or her target annual bonus for the year that includes the termination date (the payments described in clauses (i) and (ii), the "Change in Control Payment"); (iii) full vesting of any outstanding unvested equity awards (excluding performance-based equity awards, which vest based on the terms of the underlying award agreements, as described below); (iv) 12 months in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko (24 months in the case of Mr. Petterson) of subsidized medical and dental coverage; and (v) in the case of Mr. Kornblau, Ms. Schiffer and Ms. Beyko outplacement services of up to \$15,000, provided such services are rendered within one year of his or her termination.
+The Change in Control Payment will be made in a lump-sum cash payment.